8 A.M. Metro

 8 A.M.
 Metro is a 2023 Indian Hindi-language drama film written and directed by Raj Rachakonda.
 The film stars Gulshan Devaiah and Saiyami Kher in pivotal roles.
+This film is inspired from Malladi Venkata Krishna Murthy's novel Andhamaina Jeevitham (trans| Life is Beautiful).
 The film tells the unusual story of two strangers who inadvertently bump into each other in the metro and strike up an unlikely friendship, in the process finding themselves and each other.

 The film released theatrically on 19 May 2023 to positive reviews from critics.

 Plot

 The film follows Iravati, a 29-year-old housewife whose mundane life in Nanded is turned upside down when she has to rush to Hyderabad to tend to her pregnant sister who is confined to the bed.
 Fighting off recurring panic attacks, she turns to Preetam, a banker with more to him than meets the eye, and the duo subsequently go on many journeys, finding solace in each other's company.